 Actually, Bplans.com provides software for business planning, which PRO edition starts from $19,95 per month.
 But on their website you can find some set of pretty good samples of business plans for different industries.
 Just dig through the website and ignore annoying popups ;)

 We can continue this list with tons of resources, but I think that it makes no sense: if you’re not satisfied with those which are provided above - simply ask your search engine for other variants.
 But keep in mind: templates, samples and software can help you with structuring and formulating information, nothing more.
 Your real business plan should be the product of your own research and understanding of your future business!

-By the way, most of advisors will tell you that before answering the questions of your business plan you need to make investigations, study precisely your market, customers, competitors, etc. I would say the following: it’s obvious that before even thinking about writing business plan while developing your startup idea you should already think about value, customers, market and opportunities, so I presume that you already have some understanding of the answers on all these questions.
+Most of the advisors will tell you that before answering your business plan questions, you need to investigate your market, customers, competitors, etc. I would say the following: it’s evident that before even thinking about writing a business plan while developing your startup idea, you should already think about value, customers, market and opportunities, so I presume you already have some understanding of the answers to all these questions.
 And I advise you to note down answers to these questions before the detailed analysis.

 And after having the first draft on paper, start the real detailed investigations.
 Surf the Internet to learn more about your market, speak directly with potential customers to understand their needs better, learn your competitors and their weaknesses, calculate precisely your expenses for execution and potential incomes for the first year.